-Vith the extensive use of electricity today, it is not surprising to find that there is a great of switches and other circuit-control devices with special applications.
-It is possible to e here only some of the most common types.
+With the extensive use of electricity today, it is not surprising to find that there is a great variety of switches and other circuit-control devices with special applications.
+It is possible to indicate here only some of the most common types.